List of Caprica characters: Lacy Rand

 Lacy Rand is portrayed by Magda Apanowicz.
 She is a student at the academy and Zoe Graystone's best friend.
 Lacy joins the Soldiers of the One along with Zoe and Ben but at the last moment refuses to join them on their journey to Gemenon.
 The train bombing comes as a shock to Lacy who had been unaware of the group's terrorist leanings.
 At Clarice Willow's suggestion, Lacy visits the virtual world where she encounters Zoe's avatar.
 She agrees to help Daniel Graystone meet the avatar of his dead daughter ("Avatar Zoe").
 After it appears that Avatar Zoe is lost as well, the avatar calls Lacy for help.
 Lacy is the only person who knows that Zoe's avatar remains in the Cylon body, and Lacy, despite her misgivings, agrees to help Avatar Zoe travel to Gemenon.
 Clarice Willow continually presses Lacy for information on Zoe's work, even attempting to use her younger husband, Nestor, to flirt with her.
 However, Lacy is conscious of Clarice's manipulation and reveals nothing.
 She meets with terrorist leader Barnabas to ask his help to get her and Zoe to Gemenon.
 She is unable to get Zoe there and is eventually sent to Gemenon against her will.
 Once there, she goes through the rigors of STO training, eventually discovering that she can command the Cylons that were secretly shipped to the STO by the Ha'la'tha.
 In a flash forward at the end of the series, it is revealed that Lacy has used the Cylons to become the new Mother of the Church.

 Clarice Willow

 Clarice Willow is portrayed by Polly Walker.
 She is a high priestess of Athena and the headmistress of the Athena Academy.
-This is merely a cover, however, as Willow is a member (evidently in a position of leadership) of the monotheistic terrorist group known as the Soldiers of the One.
+This is merely a cover, however, as Willow is a member of the monotheistic terrorist group known as the Soldiers of the One.
 She was born on Sagittaron.
 It was shown in the second episode that Willow is involved in a group marriage with at least four husbands and three other wives.
 Whilst unusual, group marriage is legal on Caprica.
-Although she starts off as a well-meaning monotheist, she becomes the series' primary antagonist beginning with episode 11, "Retribution".
+Although she starts off as a well-meaning monotheist, she embraces extremism as the series continues.